krummja/ECStremity/README.md

 ```

 Instruct the engine to make a new entity, then add components to it.
-Once a component is registered, it can be accessed using the class symbol or the name attribute.
+Once a component is registered, it can be accessed using the class symbol or a string representing the class.
 The name attribute is not case-sensitive.

 ```python
 entity = ecs.create_entity()